 Digital Economy Agreements (DEAs)

-Learn about Singapore’s Digital Economy Agreements that facilitate cross-border digital trade and promote trusted, secure digital collaboration with international partners.
+Learn about how Singapore facilitates cross-border digital trade and promotes digital collaboration with international partners via our DEAs.

 On this page

-Digital Economy Agreements (DEAs) seek to establish and shape international rules and benchmarks, promote digital trade and connectivity, and facilitate interoperability through aligning standards and frameworks.
+Our Digital Economy Agreements (DEAs) help Singapore navigate new trade realities brought about by digitalisation and unlock the benefits of the digital economy for our businesses and people.
+They seek to establish and shape international rules and benchmarks, promote digital trade and connectivity, and facilitate interoperability by aligning standards and frameworks.

-Building on Singapore’s extensive network of free trade agreements and other digital cooperation initiatives, Singapore has concluded negotiations on five legally binding DEAs and hopes to conclude further agreements with other like-minded economies in the future.
+Building on our extensive network of free trade agreements and digital cooperation initiatives, Singapore has concluded negotiations on five legally binding DEAs.
+We are also engaging other economies on future agreements and partnerships.

-The Ministry of Trade & Industry (MTI), Ministry of Digital Development and Information (MDDI) and Infocomm Media Development Authority (IMDA) are interested in improving our DEAs to ensure that they provide benefits for businesses.
+The Ministry of Trade and Industry (MTI), Ministry of Digital Development and Information (MDDI) and Infocomm Media Development Authority (IMDA) are continually seeking ways to improve our DEAs and ensure they are beneficial for our businesses.

-To share feedback on any challenges or restrictions your company may face, and ideas on how to better facilitate digital trade, complete the survey.
+Your feedback matters – share with us the challenges or restrictions your company faces, and your ideas on how we can better facilitate digital trade.
+Take a few minutes to fill out the survey.

 Why are DEAs important?